yvzplay/bosphorus-patent-taxonomy/README.md

 If you use this taxonomy, the dual-perspective framework, or the provided NLP scripts in your research, commercial reports, or software pipelines, please cite the Zenodo DOI:

-> Yilmaz, Yavuz.
-(2026). *Bosphorus Patent Technology Taxonomy: A Dual-Perspective Framework for Application-Oriented Patent Analytics* (v0.1).
-Zenodo. https://doi.org/10.5281/zenodo.XXXXXXX
+**Yilmaz, Y. (2026).
+Bosphorus Patent Technology Taxonomy: A Dual-Perspective Framework for Application-Oriented Patent Analytics (v0.1).
+Zenodo. https://doi.org/10.5281/zenodo.11122606**

-*(Note: Please replace the Zenodo link above with the actual DOI link once generated.)*